orsinium-labs/aop/wiki/implementation.md

 ---

 * Issue: some modules or objects can be lazy imported
-* Examples: [importlib.util.LazyLoader](https://docs.python.org/3/library/importlib.html#importlib.util.LazyLoader)provide this functionality.
+* Examples: [importlib.util.LazyLoader](https://docs.python.org/3/library/importlib.html#importlib.util.LazyLoader) provide this functionality.
 * Solution: patch module object and wrap objects on access.

 ---